LisbonLisboaPortugal.com

 Uber, Bolt and ride hailing apps

-At the airport, there is a single location where Uber and Bolt drivers can pick up their passengers, which is located on the ground floor of the short-stay car park (referred to as P2).
-This pick-up area is to the north of the arrivals hall, just past the Starbucks coffee shop.
+At the airport, there is a single location where Uber and Bolt drivers can pick up their passengers.
+This is located on the ground floor of the short-stay car park (referred to as P2).
+The pick-up area is north of the arrivals hall, just past the Starbucks coffee shop.

 Lisbon airport Uber pick up sign